RagnarB83/ash-documentation/docs/QM-MM-protein.rst

     python3 MMtest.py

 It should finish in just a few seconds (or 1-2 minutes at most).
+If you have a GPU available on the machine then specifying platform='CUDA' or platform='OpenCL' in the OpenMMTheory object will result in faster execution.

 ############################################################################
 **3. Create the QM/MM model and test it by running an energy calculation**